Nippon Gaishi Hall

 The hall hosted some of the group games for the 2006 and 2010 editions of the official Women's Volleyball World Championship.

 It hosted Dream 16, the mixed martial arts promotion in Japan on September 25, 2010.
 The card was headlined by a triple main event, as Shinya Aoki takes on Marcus Aurelio in a Lightweight non-title match, MMA legend Kazushi Sakuraba met Jason "Mayhem" Miller and Tatsuya Mizuno vs. Gegard Mousasi vied in the Dream Light-Heavyweight Grand Prix Final.
 The card was broadcast live by HDNet at 2AM US Eastern time.

 Nippon Gaishi Arena

-Nippon Gaishi Arena is another facility, and it is used as a Swimming pool.
+Nippon Gaishi Arena is a smaller adjacent facility, which is used as a swimming venue, predominantly.
 It is used as an Ice rink in winter.